hillaryychan/COMP3141/notes/01_Functional-Programming.md

 ### Currying

+**Currying** is a technique of transforming a function that takes multiple arguments in a tuple as its argument (i.e `f :: a -> b -> c` in curried form is `g :: (a, b) -> c`) into a function that takes just a single argument and returns another function which accepts further arguments, one by one, that the original function would receive in the rest of that tuple

 In mathematics, we treat log10(x) and log2(x) and ln(x) as separate functions
 In Haskell, we have a single `logBase` that, given a number *n*, produces a function for logn(x)